 HIIT training is the most efficient way to lose weight, for this reason, you may wonder if mountain biking can be HIIT training so you can combine fun with weight loss.

 Mountain biking has a great deal of potential as a HIIT workout.
 Mountain biking allows you to experience all three major HIIT workouts: sustained VO2 Max (light activity 50% – 64% MHR), fatigue resistance ( medium intensity 64% – 77% MHR), and race-like terrain (77% – 93% MHR).

-Here’s a breakdown of how mountain biking compares to other HIT workouts.
+Here’s a breakdown of how mountain biking compares to other HIIT workouts.
 Read on to find out how mountain biking can help you prepare for and dominate your next competition.
 You’ll leave the session more energized and ready to take on the challenges that lie ahead.

 Moreover, during a race, mountain biking XC athletes try to recover as quickly as possible to maximize their speed and performance.

 During a downhill, a cyclist must perform high supra-maximal efforts repeatedly and quickly recover, these high supra-maximal efforts occur during technical downhill sections and can be as high as 70 kmhr-1.

 The VO2 max of an athlete is usually measured as the volume of oxygen consumed per kilogram of body weight per minute.

 The metabolic rate associated with the exercise of downhill mountain biking is significantly higher than that of cross-country-style riding, this is due to the physiological demands of gravity-assisted mountain biking.
 In addition, the athletes must sprint to gain an advantageous position at the start of the race or on a single track.

 Moreover, mountain biking demands the use of the anaerobic system several times in the course of a race, including technically challenging ascents, breakaways, and sprints to finish, this pushes the race effort into the HIIT territory.